 A degree in engineering science prepares students for professional engineer (P.E.) registration/licensing and careers in creative engineering design, investigative engineering, and engineering research and development.
 Almost a third of our graduates go on to further study, often at top graduate programs.

-The Department of Engineering Science invites applications for the position of tenure-track Assistant Professor of Chemical Engineering, to begin in August 2015.
-Candidates must have a B.S. and Ph.D. in Chemical Engineering or equivalent.
+The Department of Engineering Science invites applications for the position of Visiting Professor in Mechanical Engineering, to begin in August 2016.
+Candidates must have a B.S. and Ph.D. in Mechanical Engineering or equivalent.
 Read more information about the position on the human resources website.